 Here’s another cost of staffing time: You’ll need someone — a department head, a middle manager, someone — to champion the process of seeking designation.
 This won’t be a quick process; you can expect that it will take at least two years (and, honestly, maybe much more) to earn designation.

 Learn more on the topic of costs and savings related to Baby-Friendly designation.
-As the Illinois chapter of the American Academy of Pediatrics points out, healthier infants result in lower overall healthcare costs.

 Costs of going baby-friendly: No exact answers